-In our cable TV segment, our principal suppliers for video receivers and modulators are Humax and Ericsson Television.
+In our cable TV segment, our principal suppliers for video receivers and modulators are Kaon and Ericsson Television.

-Our satellite receivers are supplied by Humax and Kaon.
+Our satellite receivers are currently supplied by Kaon.
 Nagravision supplies the encryption and subscriber management system.
 Ericsson Television supplies our satellite up-link communication equipment.

 For internet and data services, our main suppliers are Cisco and Juniper for high end routers and ECI for DWDM transmissions.
-ZTE and Huawei supply internet switches that allow residential customers to connect to our network.